isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-CN/Office365-ServiceDescriptions/office-365-platform-service-description/help-and-training.md

   - Yammer

-- **维基百科** 维基百科包括 Microsoft 员工和认证社区成员创建的维基页面。本协作网站包含有关特定 Office 365 技术场景的最新集合性内容。每个单独维基页面通常包括有关某个特定技术场景的网站、网络直播、疑难解答视频、常见问题页面、文档和下载的链接。提供历史跟踪每个修订日期和作者别名以及比较版本的能力。
+- **Wikis** Wikis include wiki pages created by Microsoft employees and authenticated community members.
+This collaborative site encompasses the latest collective content about specific Office 365 technical scenarios.
+Each individual wiki page typically includes links to websites, webcasts, troubleshooting videos, FAQ pages, documents, and downloads about that specific technical scenario.
+Historical tracking of every revision date and author alias is provided along with the ability to compare versions.

-- **博客** Office 365 技术博客是一个很好的资源，从中可获取有关 Office 365 联机服务的最新信息以及学习 Office 365 特点和功能优势。主题包括产品洞察、新产品公告、客户访问和名人博客系列。
+- **Blogs** The Office 365 Technical Blog is a good resource for obtaining current information about Office 365 online services and for learning about the benefits of Office 365 features and functions.
+Topics include product insights, new product announcements, customer interviews, and a guest blog series.

 有关详细信息，请访问 [Office 365 社区](https://techcommunity.microsoft.com/)。